vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/1-foundations.md

 ## When Things Go Wrong

-Quantization isn't magic—sometimes it breaks things.
-Here are the usual suspects:
+Quantization isn't magic 🪄 Sometimes it breaks things. 🫣 Here are the usual suspects:

 ### The Outlier Problem